|

 Accumulation/Distribution Index.
 Traders perceive an undervalued market

 and they buy.
+If Closet >

-Closet-1 then ADt = ADt-1 + (Closet - Lowt)
+Closet-1 then ADt = ADt-1 + (Closet - Lowt) The second

 comparison checks for no change in price.
 If correct, the AD index does

+not change.
 If Closet =

-Closet-1 then ADt = ADt-1
+Closet-1 then ADt = ADt-1 The last and

 final comparison checks for a down market.
 It looks for the current